cha2ranga/k8s-installation/README.md

 ```bash
 yum update -y && reboot
 ```
 Once nodes are back in online, setup /etc/hosts file as follows.
-If you have proper DNS in the environment feel free to follow
+If you have a proper DNS in the environment feel free to follow

 Since we are following non-production deployment add the host file entries.
 ```bash